-Leadership has become my passion…………..NO, it has become my CONVICTION!!
+Leadership has become my passion…………..NO it has become my CONVICTION!!

 All that happened six (6) years ago.
-Over those six years, I’ve realized that maybe I changed jobs so many times because I didn’t know how to lead.
+Over those six years, I’ve realize that maybe I changed jobs so many times because I didn’t know how to lead.
 Instead of getting frustrated and mad, I needed to learn how to lead people through my influence.
 During these last six years, leadership is something I work on every day, both in my personal and professional life.

 Leadership was first formally introduced to me sometime in the early 2000’s.
 During that time, I served under a great pastor who was and is a great expositor of the Word of God.
 He showed me what a leader was and how a leader was to interact with people, set expectations and take responsibility for assigned projects.
 For many years I served under this great leader.
 I grew spiritually and personally through the close contact, friendship and true discipleship of some very Godly men.

 So how did I develop such a conviction for Leadership?
 Experience, simple as that!
 As I’ve moved up in leadership and became a manager, director and eventually vice president, I have experienced several leaders, good and bad.
-As a Safety Professional, I started to notice the lack of leadership within myself and those I worked or came in contact.
+As a Safety Professional, I started to notice the lack of leadership within myself and those I worked or came in contact with.

-In 2012, I was introduced and eventually became a Certified Coach, Trainer and Keynote Speaker for the John Maxwell Group.
+In 2012, I was introduced and eventually became a certified Coach, Trainer and Keynote Speaker for the John Maxwell Group.
 My initial desire was to train and speak to as many safety professionals as possible.
 I wanted to make sure the profession I chose and love greatly, is full of excellent leaders that exhibit strong character through their daily interactions with employees and management.
 The John Maxwell training has opened many doors and allowed me to speak in front of thousands of safety professionals.
 It has also allowed me to expand to those outside the profession.

 You can also contact me through my email at email@example.com

 I hope you find this blog to be beneficial.
-I honestly believe you can use my experiences and insight to become a better leader.
+I truly believe you can use my experiences and insight to become a better leader.
 A leader focuses on himself/herself first.
 Then moves to be a leader of people and then a leader of leaders.
 You have to be the one committed to changing and improving.
 No one will do it for you.
 So, use the information presented to apply to your life and your professional endeavors.
-I promise IT WORKS!
+I promise, IT WORKS!